Mann Kee Awaaz Pratigya 2

-Mann Kee Awaaz Pratigya 2 is an Indian drama television series that premiered from 15 March on Star Bharat.
-It was a sequel to the 2009 series Mann Kee Awaaz Pratigya which aired on Star Plus.
-Produced by Rajan Shahi under Director's Kut Productions, it starred Pooja Gor and Arhaan Behll.
-The series went off air due to low TRP ratings and overhaul of the main storyline.
+Mann Kee Awaaz Pratigya 2 is an Indian drama television series that premiered from 15 March 2021 on Star Bharat.
+It is a sequel to the 2009 series Mann Kee Awaaz Pratigya, which aired on Star Plus.
+The show is produced by Rajan Shahi under Director's Kut Productions, and stars Pooja Gor and Arhaan Behll.
+The show was cancelled by July 2021.

 Plot

 Nine years have passed, and Pratigya is now an established public prosecutor of Allahabad.
-The Singh family has now given up all criminal activities and lead a happy and content life.
+The Thakur family has now given up all criminal activities and lead a happy and content life.
 Shakti's sons, Samar and Girish, are fiercely jealous of Garv.
 They lock him in a car, which loses control and accidentally hits the young son of Balwant Tyagi.
-Balwant Tyagi is the most powerful man ‘Bahubali’ of Haryana.
+Balwant Tyagi is the most powerful ‘Bahubali’ of Haryana.
 Garv tells Krishna, but both hide it from Pratigya.
 Profoundly grieved by his son's demise, Balwant seeks revenge from those who killed his son.
 Balwant hires Pratigya as a prosecutor to fight the legal battle of his son's death.
-Elsewhere, Krishna hides the truth from the family and tries to destroy all the evidence which can pose a threat for Garv.
+Elsewhere, Krishna hides the truth from the Thakur family and tries to destroy all the evidence which can pose a threat for Garv.

 Balwant feels restless when Pratigya fails to collect evidence and spoils her Holi celebration.
-Sajjan Singh confronts Balwant and asks him to stay within his limits.
-On the other hand, Krishna's friend Aadarsh is introduced, who will fall in love with Komal.
+Sajjan Singh Thakur confronts Balwant and asks him to stay within his limits.
+On the other hand, Krishna's friend Adarsh Yadav is introduced, who will fall in love with Komal.
 Krishna spikes Pratigya's drink and makes her utter pivotal information.
 Later, Krishna makes one of his accomplices take the entire blame on himself, but this plan fails.

 Further, Balwant frames Shakti in charge of his son's murder.
 Soon, Pratigya learns about Garv's accident and tells the family they made a mistake hiding it as it is an accident and not a murder.
 Krishna believes Pratigya after she swears on Garv that nothing will happen to the latter.
 Later, Pratigya, Krishna and Garv go to the court and tell them about Garv.
 The judge then tells Pratigya that it was treated as an accident since he is only seven years old.

 Nevertheless, Krishna would be arrested for a short time for tampering with evidence.
 While he is arrested and bids goodbye to Pratigya and his family, Komal slaps Pratigya and blames her for her husband's arrest.
 Soon Sajjan is told that Krishna is in hospital.
 They go to the hospital, and Krishna is saved.